 The decrease in stability and quality of tear production can occur from poor oil gland function.
 A chronic and progressive condition called Meibomian Gland Dysfunction (MGD), is the root cause of most dry eye.
 LipiFlow® is the only electronic device cleared by the FDA for treatment of MGD.

-If you are suffering from dry eyes, call the office and schedule a complete eye exam.
+If you are suffering from dry eyes, call our office and ask for our Dry Eye Service.
 Left untreated, dry eyes can lead to other more serious conditions including infection, corneal ulcers and even loss of vision.